AmitPaliwal1810/AmitPaliwal1810/README.md

 - 👯 I’m looking to collaborate on ...
 PHP and JavaScript
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... [email] (amitpaliwal259@gmail.com)
+- 👀 where to see hosted frontend project: ... [netlify] (https://app.netlify.com/teams/amitpaliwal1810/overview)
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I can Cook